NOAA-GFDL/fre-cli/brainstorming/ideas.md

 * per Chris's input, need nested groups to allow subcommands to be executed with specific flags
     - will probably implement an `execute_all` command within a group like `fre make` if user wants to execute every feature at once, i.e. `checkout`, `container`, `list`, and `compile` for `fre make`
 * obviously going to need to make implementations for dealing with scripts across multiple files
+* subdirectories to be able to organize and access files and scripts within them
+* NOAA GFDL Conda channel to get this into userspace (Conda > pip/venv)

 ## Required Changes to Make
 * none (at the moment), still in experimentation phase